melonproject-archive/documentation/chapters/registry.md

 ## General

 The Registry contract is a singleton contract for all Version contracts.
-Each specific water<b>melon</b> protocol Version deploys funds generated of that specific version.
+Each specific Melon protocol Version deploys funds generated of that specific version.
 &nbsp;

 ## Registry.sol

 #### Description

-The Registry contract stores, manages and provides functionality to maintain all relevant data pertaining to individual asset tokens and individual exchanges eligible for investment and operation within the water<b>melon</b> Protocol.
+The Registry contract stores, manages and provides functionality to maintain all relevant data pertaining to individual asset tokens and individual exchanges eligible for investment and operation within the Melon Protocol.
 The contract provides functionality to define, add, update or remove asset tokens and exchanges.
 &nbsp;

 #### Inherits from